There are 3 main windows in Bolt. You can find them all in the "Windows" menu.

 The layout in which you decide to place the windows is a matter of preference.
 We recommend giving equal space for the graph window and the scene view -- you'll need it!
 We also suggest adding the graph inspector as another tab next to the Unity inspector.

 Note that you can always hit Shift+Space while your mouse is over the graph view to maximize the viewport to the whole screen.
+You'll also notice the Sidebar Layout button which allows you to move / hide the graph inspector and variable tabs.
 This makes it a lot easier to visualize complex graphs.

 If you have dual monitors, you may want to put Bolt on your second monitor entirely.
 This gives you a lot of room for graph editing and keeps your usual Unity layout intact.
 For example: